seeRead/canopy/README.md

 #Canopy

 ##TODO
+- cross filter numbers / species for other current filters
 - geolocation utility
 - color legend for species
 - histogram for species distribution by neighborhood, guidelines for achieving benchmarks